Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 22 April 2025 03.28.20 UTC
+- WIB: Selasa, 22 April 2025 04.24.34 UTC
-- WITA: Selasa, 22 April 2025 04.28.20 UTC
+- WITA: Selasa, 22 April 2025 05.24.34 UTC
-- WIT: Selasa, 22 April 2025 05.28.20 UTC
+- WIT: Selasa, 22 April 2025 06.24.34 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational